Salm-Dyck ex Engelmann, Boston Journal of Natural History 6(2): 207, 1850

 The flowers of O. engelmannii are clear yellow without red centers.
 Orange venation may be observed on inner tepals on close examination.
 The yellow color in this Opuntia is not as brilliant as in O. lindheimeri.
 The large flowers are 7-8 cm in length and diameter.
 The filaments are cream-colored to pale green and 1-2 cm long.
 The style is cream-colored and the stigma lobes are green.
 The pericarpel is typically about 5.5 cm long and 3.2 cm in diameter.
 Scattered circular areoles with tan hairs and bristle-like glochids project from all parts of the pericarpel areoles.

-Fruits of this Opuntia are deep purple, reddish–purple, or dark beet-red, and older fruits can be very dark.
+Fruits of this Opuntia are deep purple, reddish-purple, or dark beet-red, and older fruits can be very dark.
 The barrel-shaped fruits are 5.5-8 cm long and 3.5-5 cm in diameter.
-Alternately the fruits may be of the same size but oval or obovate instead of barrel shaped.
+Alternately the fruits may be of the same size but oval or obovate instead of barrel-shaped.
 The fruits do not have an obvious narrowing or neck.
 The fruit pulp is dark red, very juicy, and very sweet.
 The generally spineless fruits of this Opuntia may have slender spines 5 mm long in some upper areoles.
 The seeds are small (2)3-4 mm in diameter and numerous, and they have a narrow hilar notch and a narrow beakless aril margin.

 O. engelmannii is hexaploid.

-O. engelmannii is the the tallest wild prickly pear from the Rio Grande River to California.
+O. engelmannii is the tallest wild prickly pear from the Rio Grande River to California.
 This Opuntia is usually upright with upright branches, but some plants spread out wider than tall.
-It can can be 1-2(2.5) m wide and 1.5-2.5 m tall, but young plants are smaller.
+It can be 1-2(2.5) m wide and 1.5-2.5 m tall, but young plants are smaller.
 Plants in northerly locations or at high altitudes are smaller.
 The pads are typically egg-shaped, obovate, oval, or sometimes circular.
-Cladodes are green or or sometimes barely blue-green, but are seldom dark green.
+Cladodes are green or sometimes barely blue-green but are seldom dark green.
 Pads may even be yellow-green when stressed.

 Less-spiny-than-usual O. engelmannii plants in southeast New Mexico and near El Paso, Texas have been called O. gregoriana, but that taxon is considered synonymous with O. engelmannii herein.
 O. engelmannii ranges wide and far and there may be types that could be considered varieties.
-But varieties have not been formally described.

 O. lindheimeri was validly described as a variety of O. engelmannii, but we accept it as a separate species herein.
 Though they are related, the two taxa are different.
 See the checklist of differences between O. engelmannii and O. lindheimeri.